 Rent a Movie

-No line, no loud neighbors eating popcorn, no braving the cold weather (if you live up North).
-Instead of just watching something on Netflix, bite the bullet and spend a few dollars renting a new release on iTunes.
+There will be no lines and no need to brave the cold weather (if you live in the north).
+Instead of just watching something on Netflix, bite the bullet and spend a few dollars renting a new release.

 Stage Your Own Photoshoot

-Nothing says “I love you” quite like cute photos together.
-Have a friend take some adorable pics, which you can put up around your place (and on social media if you’re into that).
+Nothing says "I love you" quite like cute photos together.
+Have a friend take some adorable pics or snap some selfies.
+You can then display the images around your place (and on social media, if you’re into that).

-You can make it nostalgic with games like Guess Who? or Battleship.
+You can make it nostalgic with games from your childhood.
 The best part?
 Designate a prize for the winner (yes, we like to encourage competition).

 Go on a Hike

-Explore the good old outdoors together.
+Explore the great outdoors together.
 Being outside is known to boost happiness, and being together will make it even better.
+Plus, the views from the top of a mountain are super romantic.

 If you want to up the ante, invite some friends over to compete.
-Make sure to break out all of the goodies like Taylor Swift and even some Backstreet Boys.
+Make sure to break out all the goodies, like Taylor Swift and the Backstreet Boys.

-There’s something about making your own pizza and toppings together that’s so romantic.
-Maybe it’s that you get everything just the way you want it?
-Regardless, you can go all out and make your pizza heart-shaped.
+There’s something about making your own pizza and toppings together from scratch that’s so romantic.
+You can even go all-out and make your pizza heart-shaped.

 Take a Tandem Bike Ride

-Is there anything sweeter?
-Assuming you don’t have one at home, you can rent a tandem style at a local bike shop.
+Is there anything sweeter than riding a bike through some gorgeous scenery with your partner?
+Assuming you don’t have one at home, you can rent a tandem bicycle at a local bike shop.

-Lay out a cosy blanket in the park (or living room if it’s too cold).
-Pack a basket of all of your favourites, including cheese, wine, and cured meats.
+Lay out a cozy blanket in the park (or the living room if it’s too cold).
+Pack a basket of all of your favorites, including cheese, wine, and cured meats.
 Don’t have time to prepare?
-If you’re at home, Seamless or Postmates can deliver whatever you need, but just remember that will cost you more.
+If you’re at home, Seamless or Postmates can deliver whatever you need, but just remember that it will cost you more.

 This one is a win-win.
 Save money and help out a local organization, especially when other individuals are spending the night out.

 First big decision: cheese or chocolate?
-We vote both, if you’ve got time.
+If you have time, we vote for both.

 Write Love Letters—and Read Them Out Loud

 Spend a few days before writing love letters to one another.
-Make a night out of reading them aloud and toasting to the future together.
+Make a night out of reading them aloud and toasting to your future together.

-First of all, some of these are free, and you’ll also be escaping the restaurant madness.
-Grab a hot chocolate or coffee on the way home as a sweet treat.
+Visit a local art gallery to enjoy beautiful photos or artwork.
+Some of these locations offer free admission, and you’ll also be escaping the restaurant madness.
+Grab a hot chocolate on the way home for a sweet treat.

 Purchase a Deal

-If you’ve been together long enough, you won’t mind if you use a Groupon deal for dinner, a spa experience, or the like.
+If you’ve been together long enough, you won’t mind using a Groupon deal for dinner, a spa experience, or the like.
 Just make sure it’s valid on Valentine’s Day before you purchase.

 Attend Trivia Night

 Head to the bar and compete against others for the title of trivia champion.
-Forego a big dinner for bites like sweet potato fries and sliders.
+Forgo a big dinner for bites like sweet potato fries and sliders.
 (Hey, it’s a holiday, right?)

 Bundle up and head out for a night of romance on the ice.
-If you think of it, ask a passerby to get a photo.
+If you think of it, ask a passerby to take a photo.

-This is fun in itself or can pair well with the ice-skating excursion above.
+This is fun in itself, but it can also pair well with the ice-skating excursion above.
 Whatever you do, sprinkle some rose petals on top of your bubbles.

-There’s something so cool and vintage about the whole experience.
+Are you or your partner a music lover?
+There’s something so cool and vintage about the whole experience of shopping for records.
 Most stores will let you preview whichever albums you’d like, too.